kocgo/how-to-handle-llm-responses/ARTICLE.md

 5) If network speed is not an issue, consider slowing down the stream itself.
 A small delay between words (5-10ms) can help maintain higher FPS.

-## How LLMs Stream Works
+## How LLM Streaming Works

 Before diving into optimizations, let's understand what we're dealing with.
 LLMs don't return a complete response in one shot—they stream it in chunks using Server-Sent Events (SSE).

-Do not ask me why, ChatGPT started it.
+Don't ask me why, ChatGPT started it.

-Lets take a look at the most basic LLM Stream response handling with `fetch`:
+Let's take a look at the most basic LLM Stream response handling with `fetch`:

 ```javascript
 async function streamLLMResponse(url) {